 Across the year you will have the opportunity to have 4 different placements across the minimum of two schools.
 This provides a breadth of teaching opportunities across a full range of year groups.
 We also offer SEND placements, days in KS3, EYFS and other specialist environments.

 What can I expect at interview?

 We welcome candidates to an interview at St Polycarp’s School where our aim is to understand your reasons for pursuing a career in teaching.
-As children are central to our values as a school, candidates are asked to undertake a small teaching task of their choice with a group of six children.
-There is also a short written task, but candidates are not required to sit any additional skills tests.
+As children are central to our values as a school, candidates are asked to undertake a small teaching task of their choice with a small group of children.
+There is also a short written task, but candidates are not required to sit any additional skills tests at interview.